The origin of Motion Design studios, as told

 By Ben Haworth, co-founder and creative director at Flipbook Studio

-Editor’s Note: Over the next few weeks, we’ll be hearing from the founders of creative studios recounting their tales of how it all began.
-Each studio and founder are at different stages in their journey, but whether they’re 3, 10, 15, or 25 years in the making, these candid accounts offer unique insights into what it takes to own and operate a business in the world of Motion Design.
+Editor’s Note: In this series, we’ll be hearing from the founders of creative studios recounting their tales of how it all began.
+Each studio and founder are at different stages in their journey, but whether they’re 3, 10, 15, or 20 years in the making, these candid accounts offer unique insights into what it takes to own and operate a business in the world of Motion Design.

 From deciding to go it alone to growing a team, to riding the unpredictable wave of technology, to evolving through a pandemic and gearing up for the future, these studios all have inspiring stories to tell.